s7techlab/cckit/testing/README.md

 As with popular BDD frameworks in other languages, `Ginkgo` allows you to group tests in `Describe` and `Context` container blocks.
 `Ginkgo` provides the `It` and `Specify` blocks which can hold your assertions.
-It also comes with handy structural utilities such as `BeforeSuite`, `AfterSuite`, etc that allows you to separate test configuration from test creation, and improve code reuse.
+It also comes with handy structural utilities such as `BeforeSuite`, `AfterSuite`, etc. that allows you to separate test configuration from test creation, and improve code reuse.

 `Ginkgo` also comes with support for writing asynchronous tests.
 This makes testing code that use channels with chaincode events as easy as testing synchronous code.